Greek officials play down snap election option in debt stand off

 "I strongly believe there will be a deal", he added.
 That echoed comments the night before by Tsipras, who balanced indignation at the creditors' terms with optimism that a deal was "closer than ever before" - but on Greece's terms.

-The lenders' latest proposal crosses many of Tsipras's 'red lines,' including hiking taxes, privatizing strategic assets and cutting benefits for poor pensioners.
+The lenders' latest proposal crosses many of Tsipras's 'red lines,' including hiking taxes, privatising strategic assets and cutting benefits for poor pensioners.

-Tsipras instead is calling on lenders to accept a Greek plan that would reverse tough labor and pension reforms.
+Tsipras instead is calling on lenders to accept a Greek plan that would reverse tough labour and pension reforms.
 This, he says, is the only "realistic" proposal on the table.

 An opinion poll published on Saturday showed only 35 percent of Greeks want the government to refuse to compromise with lenders, while 47 percent want it to reach a deal even if it means making concessions.